List of Death Note characters: Other members of the Yotsuba Group

 Shingo Mido, the Vice President of Corporate Strategy and the Director of Financial Planning, feels reservations regarding the Yotsuba Kira and ponders leaving the other board members.
 Mido appears to have a sense of appreciation for Yotsuba.
 Misa Amane acknowledges that Mido bears a resemblance to Light Yagami.

 Reiji Namikawa is the Vice President of Sales, and the youngest member of the eight.
 He initially encourages the Yotsuba Kira.
 After receiving a telephone call from Light he ceases participation and observes the scenario.
 He is described as the most talented of the board members who has the potential to make it to the top without Kira, and that he detests useless subordinates.
 He has a talent in shogi at the professional 4-dan level.

 Eiichi Takahashi is the Vice President of Yotsuba Material Planning Division and Yotsuba Homes.
 Despite his position, he is stated to not have what it takes to be a true leader and that he was selected to attend the meetings to make Higuchi look good.
 The other members view Takahashi as foolish because he does not seem to put much thought into his comments.

 Suguru Shimura is the Head of Personnel.
 He is described as paranoid and always keep a close eye on others.
 Shimura's ability to pay attention to small details allowed him to join the meetings; he noticed subtle changes in poker-faced Namikawa's face.

 The Vice President of Rights and Planning, Masahiko Kida controls the finances of the committee and contacts "Eraldo Coil."
 Despite being calm and collected, he is not able to deal with surprises, leading him to panic when "Eraldo Coil" asks for more money.

 Takeshi Ooi is the Vice President of VT Enterprises.
 He is the eldest and most influential member and he appears to control the conferences.
 He individually contacts the members of the committee.
 He is described as a tough guy who doesn't sweat the details.

 The Vice President of Marketing, Arayoshi Hatori is the illegitimate son of the company president and uses this fact to benefit himself.
-He has been show to appear to be unable to handle the pressures of the meetings.
+He has been shown to appear to be unable to handle the pressures of the meetings.
 After Hatori makes a careless outburst the Yotsuba Kira kills him.

 After L dies, Light writes the names of the remaining six, killing them by way of a heart attack.
 Rumors of Kira's responsibility in the deaths causes Yotsuba's share prices to drop sharply.
 In the director's cut of Death Note, Mido dies by falling from a tall building, Shimura dies by being run over by a train, and Namikawa dies in a car accident.